Dutch Metaphor Extraction from Cancer Patients' Interviews and Forum Data using LLMs and Human in the Loop: Experiments

 The models, parameters, and their values we explored (model configuration) are: \begin{itemize} \item \textbf{Prompts}: Instruction Prompt (IP), RP-v1, RP-v2 \item \textbf{Text split}: max-token=4000, overlap-token: 40, char-per-token: 4 \item \textbf{Models}: qwen3:8b, gemma3:12b, gemma3:27b, llama3.1:8b, mistral:7b, deepseek-r1:8b, meditron:7b, medllama2:7b \item \textbf{Options}: context size window=32768, temperature=0.8, top-k=40, top-p=0.9 \end{itemize}

 Among these parameters, higher temperature allows LLMs to generate more diverse or creative outputs, but also increase the chance of nonsensical, irrelevant, or factually incorrect outputs.
-The rationale we set up the temperature higher (0.8) is that we expect the LLMs to suggest alternative metaphors for some situations whenever there is a chance for better communication, when there are no actual metaphors used in some text.
+We empirically verified that this did not significantly reduce extraction faithfulness due to human validation.
+Although metaphor extraction is primarily an extractive task, a moderately high temperature was used to allow models to detect less explicit metaphorical expressions that may not follow fixed linguistic patterns.
+Human validation ensured that only faithful extractions were retained.